stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 Tension_mem(m_healthy) <= epsilon_mem
 ```

+for some small threshold `epsilon_mem` that:

+* Is chosen using the TU Tension Scale Charter.
+* Is recorded in a pre-registered analysis plan before detailed evaluation.
-for some small threshold `epsilon_mem` that does not grow unbounded as measurement resolution improves and as more data from similar conditions are incorporated.
+* Does not grow without bound as measurement resolution improves and as more data from similar conditions are incorporated.

 ### 4.3 Failure modes as persistent high tension